Erigeron poliospermus

+Description

 Erigeron poliospermus is a small perennial herb rarely more than 15 cm tall, producing a woody taproot.
-The plant generally produces only 1–3 flower heads per stem.
+Leaves arise basally and are linear-oblanceolate to spatulate, up to 8 cm long and 12 mm wide, and are covered with long protruding hairs.
+The plant usually produces single (rarely up to 3) flower heads per stem, which arises basally and is hairy and is leafless or may bear a few very reduced leaves.
 Each head has 15–45 pink, purple, or white ray florets surrounding numerous yellow disc florets.
 The ray florets are lacking in var. disciformis.
 The involucre bracts, 5–9 mm long, are more or less the same length and are sparsely to densely white-hairy.
+Seeds are borne on achenes densely covered with long silky hairs and are presumably wind dispersed.

+The somewhat similar Erigeron pumilus is usually taller and shaggier in general appearance and has much more prominent leaf-like bracts scattered up a branched flower stem and usually multiple flowers per stem and narrower basal leaves.

+Habitat

+Erigeron poliospermus grows in desert, scrub and rocky habitats below 6000 feet, and is occasionally found at higher elevations.
+It is common on the Columbia Plateau in thin rocky soils above basalt bedrock.